phetsims/sun/doc/AccordionBox.md

 * Adapted from [ARIA Practices 3.1 Accordion (Sections With Show/Hide Functionality)](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion)

 ### Design Doc Content Template Text
-**ExpandCollapseBar** or **Expand Collpase Button**
+**Accordion Box**
-- Accordion Header:
+- Accordion Box Title (header):
-- Accessible Name: (Defaults to the same as the title)
+- Accessible Name: content for the accordon box title
+	 - Header contains a title?
+Yes/No, default Yes
+	 - Title is a heading?
+Yes/No, defaults to Yes
+	 - If title is heading, set heading level, defaults to H3
 	 - Accordion Title Hidden: Yes/No (defaults to No)
-- If using a heading as the button wrapper, define heading level: (defaults to H3)
-- Default open state: expanded/collapsed (Question: What is the best default?)

-**Accordion Box**
-- Accordion Panel:
+- Accordion Box Content (panel):
 	- Parent container accordion box contents: defaults to a div
 	- Use same convention as other objects and controls.
+	- Default open state: expanded/collapsed (Question: What is the best default?)